 Although concerns about the safety and efficacy of vaccines is low globally, some countries have high levels of vaccine skepticism.
 Between 10-22% of people across Europe don’t believe that vaccines are safe.
 On the other hand, most people in Bangladesh and Rwanda think vaccines are safe and effective.
 In the United States, political partisanship has influenced opinions about COVID-19, and skepticism about the vaccines is particularly high.

-Source: Politico + Washington Post + Pew Research Center
+Source: Politico + The Washington Post + Pew Research Center

 “It inevitably comes down to trust.
 To reach the last mile, to reach those disproportionately impacted by COVID-19 and located in the hardest-to-reach areas will take more than the right equipment and resources,” Sandrina said.
 “It will also require overcoming the mistrust borne out of lived experiences under structurally discriminatory systems.”

-For countries with limited infrastructure and rough terrain, delivering mass quantities of a fragile vaccine is no easy task.
-Governments will need to work with local leaders and nonprofit medical suppliers to make it happen.
-One of those nonprofits is GlobalGiving partner International Medical Corps.
-At the beginning of the pandemic, the organization employed a multi-faceted plan to ensure at-risk countries could prevent and respond to coronavirus outbreaks.
-Now, they are adding another element to their plan: help distribute billions of vaccines as quickly and safely as possible.
+For countries with limited infrastructure and rough terrain, delivering mass quantities of fragile vaccines is no easy task.
+Governments will need to coordinate with local leaders and nonprofit medical suppliers to make it happen.

-“Once the countries we work with have established national vaccine rollout plans, we will work with health ministries and local bodies to develop vaccination planning, supply PPE, identify logistics needs and resources, and provide infrastructure support via storage, warehousing, and cold-chain access to facilitate last-mile delivery to remote populations,” Javed Ali, Director of Emergency Response at International Medical Corps (IMC) said.
+“We will work with health ministries and local bodies to develop vaccination planning, supply PPE, identify logistics needs and resources, and provide infrastructure support via storage, warehousing, and cold-chain access to facilitate last-mile delivery to remote populations,” Javed Ali, Director of Emergency Response at International Medical Corps, said.